hanabi/hanabi.github.io/Deleted_Conventions.md

   * As the receiver of the clue that initiates a *Promise Bluff*, it may be ambiguous as to what exactly the connecting card is, if it exists.
 As long as there is at least one candidate on someone's *Finesse Position*, then you have to assume a *Promise Bluff* over a *Double Bluff*.
 * *Promise Bluffs* also take priority over *Layered Finesses*.
 This isn't normally an issue, since it is rare to actually to perform a *Layered Finesse* from *Bluff Position*, but it is worth mentioning.
 * This convention was deleted because it was too rare to be worth the additional cognitive overhead.
 It also prevents some *Double Bluffs* from occuring.

+### Reverse Misplay Chop Move

+* Sometimes, a *Misplay Chop Move* will not immediately misplay because of circumstances similar to *Focus Inversion*, meaning that there is:
+  * negative clues present on the card
+  * historical / contextual information about the card (derived from moves that teammates performed earlier on in the game)
+* In such a scenario, the clue will look like a *Reverse Finesse* and then next person will misplay their *Finesse Position* card.
+* After the misplay, the person who received the clue is to treat it like a normal *Misplay Chop Move*, and chop move all the cards to the right of the clued card.
+* This convention was deleted since it was never used.